kcl-lang/kcl-lang.io/versioned_docs/version-0.4.6/user_docs/guides/working-with-k8s/kpt_kcl_sdk.md

 # KPT KCL SDK

-[kpt](https://github.com/GoogleContainerTools/kpt) is a package-centric toolchain that enables a configuration authoring, automation, and delivery experience, which simplifies managing Kubernetes platforms and KRM-driven infrastructure (e.g., Config Connector, Crossplane) at scale by manipulating declarative Configuration as Data for automate Kubernetes configuration editing including transforming and validating.
+[kpt](https://github.com/GoogleContainerTools/kpt) is a package-centric toolchain that enables a configuration authoring, automation, and delivery experience, which simplifies managing Kubernetes platforms and KRM-driven infrastructure (e.g., Config Connector, Crossplane) at scale by manipulating declarative Configuration as Data for automating Kubernetes configuration editing including transforming and validating.

 KCL can be used to create functions to transform and/or validate the YAML Kubernetes Resource Model (KRM) input/output format, but we provide KPT KCL SDKs to simplify the function authoring process.